 "P81a_end_of_the_begin" should be instantiated as the earliest point in time the user is sure that the respective temporal phenomenon is indeed ongoing.
 We call it “end_of_the_begin”, because it also constitutes an upper limit to the end of the indeterminacy or fuzziness of the beginning of the described temporal phenomenon.

 "P81b_begin_of_the_end" should be instantiated as the latest point in time the user is sure that the respective temporal phenomenon is indeed ongoing.
-We call it “begin_of_the_end”, because it also constitutes a lower limit to the begin of the indeterminacy or fuzziness of the end of the described temporal phenomenon.
+We call it “begin_of_the_end”, because it also constitutes a lower limit to the beginning of the indeterminacy or fuzziness of the end of the described temporal phenomenon.

 It is correct to assign the same value to “P81a_end_of_the_begin” and “P81b_begin_of_the_end”, if no other positive knowledge exists.
 It is also correct not to instantiate P81 for a time span, if there is no evidence that the temporal phenomenon was definitely occurring at a particular time.

-If a respective reasoning is installed, and no evidence exists about the point in time that the phenomenon was definitely ongoing, one may specify “P81a_end_of_the_begin” as being later than “P81b_begin_of_the_end”, indicating that the indeterminacy of knowledge (not of being) of the begin overlaps with the indeterminacy of knowledge (not of being) of the end [see Christian-Emil Ore XXX].

 If a value for “P81a_end_of_the_begin” is given with a precision less than that of xsd:dateTime (i.e. seconds), such as in days or years, the implementation should “round it up” to the last instant of this time expression, e.g. 1971 = Dec 31 1971 23:59:59.
-Respectively, for “P81b_begin_of_the_end” the implementation should “round it down”, e.g. 1971 = Jan 1 1971 0:00:00.
-If values are needed that are not within the range or precision of xsd:dateTime, e.g., for paleontology, this property should be extended with another, suitable data type.
+Respectively, for “P81b_begin_of_the_end” the implementation should “round it down”, e.g. 1971 = Jan 1 1971 0:00:00. [to note that this form is explicitly chosen against other potential ways to express imprecision, for the purpose of normalization and calculation.
+Potentially add that this works for any time interval year, month, day, minute, second etc.]

-P82 at some time within
+P82 at sometime within

-Property P82 describes the narrowest known outer bounds of the temporal extent of an E52 Time-Span, i.e. that the described temporal phenomenon is ongoing “at some time within” this interval.
+Property P82 describes the narrowest known outer bounds of the temporal extent of an E52 Time-Span, i.e. the described temporal phenomenon is definitely ongoing “at some time within” this interval.
 It is replaced in the official RDF version by the properties "P82a_begin_of_the_begin" and "P82b_end_of_the_end", to be used together.

 "P82a_begin_of_the_begin" should be instantiated as the latest point in time the user is sure that the respective temporal phenomenon is indeed not yet happening.
-We call it “begin_of_the_begin”, because it also constitutes a lower limit to the beginning of the indeterminacy or fuzziness of the begin of the described temporal phenomenon.
+We call it “begin_of_the_begin”, because it also constitutes a lower limit to the beginning of the indeterminacy or fuzziness of the beginning of the described temporal phenomenon.

 "P82b_end_of_the_end" should be instantiated as the earliest point in time the user is sure that the respective temporal phenomenon is indeed no longer ongoing.
 We call it “end_of_the_end”, because it also constitutes an upper limit to the end of the indeterminacy or fuzziness of the end of the described temporal phenomenon.